Importing services

 Non-EU nationals: check permits

-A foreign self-employed professional that comes to the Netherlands to provide a service for you does not require a work permit (TWV in Dutch).
+A foreign self-employed professional that comes to the Netherlands to provide a service for you does not require a work permit (TWV).
 In most cases, they will not need a short-stay visa.
 You, as the client, may have to act as a guarantor for the person coming over.
 If the stay is longer than 3 months, a residence permit (preceded by a temporary one, an MVV in Dutch) is required.

 A professional who starts in your employment does require a work permit (TWV) for which you have to apply at the Employment Insurance Agency.
 If the employee is going to stay in the Netherlands for more than 3 months, they will require a single permit (combined residence and work permit, GVVA in Dutch) from the Immigration and Naturalisation Service (IND).